Through Hispanic Eyes

 - First Session: June 26 (3:00pm, EST) – June 29 (12:00pm, EST), 2022

 - Second and Third Session: TBD [virtual]

 Through Hispanic Eyes is getting completely revamped!
-All workshop participants will be part of a year-long cohort that begins, in person, at Duke Divinity School.
+All workshop participants will be part of a year-long cohort that begins in person.
 Over three days, cohort participants will engage in complex conversations about cultural competency while constructing an individualized project that can tangibly improve conditions for Latinx students and colleagues at their institutions.
 After the in-person component, THE Cohort members will return to their institutions to begin implementing this project before reporting back to, and seeking feedback from, their cohort mates in two subsequent online gatherings.

 Dr. Delgado joins Through Hispanic Eyes after years of experience as a leader in Wabash, the Forum for Theological Exploration, and the Hispanic Theological Initiative where she has facilitated communal spaces that can have difficult conversations about complex topics.
-She currently serves as Chair of the Religious Studies Department at Iona College where she is also Professor of Religion and Ethics and the Program Director for Peace and Justice Studies.
+She currently serves as Dean of St. John’s College of Liberal Arts and Sciences and Professor of Theology and Religious Studies at St. John’s University.
+She previously served as Chair of the Religious Studies Department at Iona College where she was Professor of Religion and Ethics and Program Director for Peace and Justice Studies.

 Dr. Agosto is known for his ability to listen actively and create spaces of support and learning.
 He has also been an active leader in various institutions of theological education including the Society for Biblical Literature.
 After several years as Dean at Hartford Theological Seminary and New York Theological Seminary, Dr. Agosto has returned to the classroom as the Croghan Bicentennial Professor in Biblical and Early Christian Studies at Williams College.